 We are also offering to those purchasers, if any, whose purchase of Class A Units in this offering would otherwise result in such purchaser, together with its affiliates and certain related parties, beneficially owning more than 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of common stock immediately following the consummation of this offering, the opportunity to purchase, if any such purchaser so chooses, Class B Units, in lieu of Class A Units that would otherwise result in such purchaser's beneficial ownership exceeding 4.99% (or, at the election of the purchaser, 9.99%) of our outstanding shares of common stock.
-Each Class B Unit consists of one share of our Series E Convertible Preferred Stock (the "Series E Convertible Preferred Stock"), convertible into one share of common stock and a warrant to purchase [•] shares of common stock (together with the shares of common stock underlying such shares of Series E Convertible Preferred Stock and such warrants, the "Class B Units" and, together with the Class A Units, the "units") at a public offering price of \$[•] per Class B Unit.
+Each Class B Unit consists of one share of our Series E Convertible Preferred Stock (which shall convertible into one share of common stock) (the "Series E Convertible Preferred Stock"), one Series E Warrant and one Series F Warrant (together with the shares of common stock underlying such shares of Series E Convertible Preferred Stock and such Warrants, the "Class B Units" and, together with the Class A Units, the "units") at an assumed public offering price of \$1.34 per Class B Unit.

 The Class A Units and the Class B Units have no stand-along rights and will not be issued or certificated as stand-alone securities.
-The shares of common stock, Series E Convertible Preferred Stock and warrants comprising such units are immediately separable and will be issued separately in this offering.
-The shares of common stock or Series E Convertible Preferred Stock, as the case may be, and the warrants included in the Class A Units and the Class B Units can only be purchased together in this offering, but the securities contained in the Class A Units or Class B Units will be immediately separable upon issuance and will be issued separately.
-The shares of common stock issuable from time to time upon exercise of the warrants are also being offered by this prospectus.
+The shares of common stock, Series E Convertible Preferred Stock and Warrants comprising such units are immediately separable and will be issued separately in this offering.
+The shares of common stock or Series E Convertible Preferred Stock, as the case may be, and the Warrants included in the Class A Units and the Class B Units can only be purchased together in this offering, but the securities contained in the Class A Units or Class B Units will be immediately separable upon issuance and will be issued separately.
+The shares of common stock issuable from time to time upon exercise of the Warrants are also being offered by this prospectus.

 Our common stock is listed on the Nasdaq Capital Market ("Nasdaq") under the symbol "INBS".
+There is no established trading market for the Series E Convertible Preferred Stock or Warrants.

-We have assumed a public offering price of per Class A Unit, which represents the last reported sale price of our common stock as reported on July [•], 2023.
+We have assumed a public offering price of \$1.34 per unit, which represents the last reported sale price of our common stock as reported on September 19, 2023.
 The final public offering price will be determined through negotiation between us and the underwriters in the offering and may be at a discount to the current market price.
 Therefore, the assumed public offering price used throughout this prospectus may not be indicative of the final public offering price.

-There is no established trading market for the Series E Convertible Preferred Stock or warrants being offered, and we do not expect a market to develop.
-In addition, we do not intend to apply for the listing of the Series E Convertible Preferred Stock or the warrants on any national securities exchange or other trading market.
-Without an active trading market, the liquidity of the warrants will be limited.
+There is no established trading market for the Series E Convertible Preferred Stock or the Warrants being offered, and we do not expect a market to develop.
+In addition, we do not intend to apply for the listing of the Series E Convertible Preferred Stock or the Warrants on any national securities exchange or other trading market.
+Without an active trading market, the liquidity of the Series E Convertible Preferred Stock and Warrants will be limited.
 Except as otherwise indicated, all share and per share information in this prospectus gives effect to the reverse stock split of our outstanding common stock, which was effected at a ratio of one-for-twenty as of 5:00 p.m.
 Eastern Time on February 9, 2023.